the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 # JavaScript Fundamentals: Part II

-So far, you have learned about variables and values, their associated data types, implicit type coercion and explicit type conversion, and a few control structures such as the if-else statement in JavaScript.
-That's already 25% through the fundamentals of JavaScript.
-In the following 25%, you will learn about extracting reusable parts of code from your program with functions and more complex data structures beyond primitives such as objects and arrays.
+So far, you have learned about variables and values, their associated data types, implicit type coercion and explicit type conversion, several operators, and a few control structures such as the if-else statement in JavaScript.
+These are the basics in JavaScript, because it's important to know your building blocks from the ground up, whether they are data types, control structures, or operators.

+I am happy to tell you that this is already 25% through the fundamentals of JavaScript.
+These fundamentals don't allow you to create complex JavaScript applications yet, but you can print text, compute numbers, and apply conditions.
+However, stay tuned for the following 25% where you will learn about extracting reusable parts of code from your program with JavaScript functions and more complex data structures beyond primitives such as classes, objects and arrays.
+The following sections are getting more difficult, but we have to raise the bar eventually.

-## Functions
+## JavaScript Functions

 Everything you have written so far in JavaScript can be called *a program* (also called routine in programming, but rarely in JavaScript).
 However, sometimes you want to extract parts of a program (also called subroutine in programming) to reuse them without writing them twice.
-Functions can be used to extract these parts, which become reusable and executable.
+Functions can be used to extract these parts, which become executable and reusable:

 {title="index.js",lang="javascript"}
 ~~~~~~~